Last updated February 19th, 2021.

 Indonesia enjoys Southeast Asia’s largest economy.
-Sadly, numerous problems make it one of the region’s worst performing.
+Sadly, numerous problems make Indonesia one of the ASEAN region’s worst performing economies.

 They’ve lagged behind frontier market peers such as Vietnam and the Philippines over the past decade.
-Meanwhile, Indonesia’s GDP growth is stagnant at around the 5% range – mediocre for an emerging economy.
+Meanwhile, Indonesia’s annual GDP growth was stagnant at around the 5% range during that time – which is rather mediocre for an emerging economy.

 Indonesia’s economic problems will unfortunately keep posing a big challenge throughout the next decade.
 Some issues can be solved with time and money.
 Yet others are more structural in nature and will stay around for awhile.